 NPS are not a single drug but a set of very different chemical families.
 Some aim to mimic cannabis, others stimulants, opioids, or dissociatives.
 This diversity makes their identification complex.

 According to Drogues Info Service, new synthetic products are psychoactive substances that attempt to reproduce the effects of existing illicit drugs.
-OFDT and the European Union Agency for Drugs also highlight the rapid market evolution, with the emergence of synthetic cannabinoids, cathinones, synthetic opioids, and nitazenes.
+The OFDT and the European Monitoring Centre for Drugs and Drug Addiction also highlight the rapid market evolution, with the emergence of synthetic cannabinoids, cathinones, synthetic opioids, and nitazenes.

 Variable composition